OpeyemiAdeniji/youtube-port-ingest/docs/ingest.md

 ## Testing the Action

-1. On the [self-service](https://app.getport.io/self-serve) page, select the action
+1. On the [self-service](https://app.getport.io/self-serve) page, select the Ingest Youtube Playlist action
 2. Fill in the required properties (YouTube Playlist ID).
 3. Click **Execute** to trigger the GitHub workflow.
 4. Verify that the video and playlist entities have been ingested by checking your Port [catalog](https://app.getport.io/playlists)